alcrene/emd-paper-notebooks/Ex_UV_criteria-comparison.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-For comparibility, we write all criteria as ratios of probabilities, so a criterion $B^C_{AB}$ is understood as
+For comparability, we write all criteria as ratios of probabilities, so a criterion $B^C_{AB}$ is understood as

 > Model $A$ is $B^C_{AB}$ times more probable than model $B$.